 Based on the diferential reactions of several Brassica spp. and radish cultivars, the X. campestris pv. raphani isolates have been divided into three races and a gene-for-gene model has been proposed to explain the interactions (Vicente et al. 2006.
 Phytopathology.
 96: 735-745).

 Previous work at HRI / Warwick HRI

 We have studied the pathogenicity and genetic diversity of X. campestris isolates that cause a leaf spot disease of brassicas and comparing these isolates with other pathovars of X. campestris (Vicente et al. 2006.
 Phytopathology.
 96: 735-745).

 Download handout of a poster presented at the BSPP Presidential meeting (Plant Pathology with a purpose), Nottingham 19-21 December 2005 and at the 11th International Conference on Plant Pathogenic Bacteria, Edinburgh, Scotland 11-14 July 2006.

 Current work at the School of Life Sciences

 We are studying the interactions between Arabidopsis thaliana and X. campestris pathovars including pv. raphani and pv. campestris (work included in Vania Horta de Passo's PhD, completed in October 2016/17).
 We have sequenced representative bacterial isolates and we have studied a plant disease resistance gene that confers resistance to some X. campestris pv. raphani isolates.

-We recently reported the occurrence of X. campestris pv. raphani on wallflower in the UK (Stead et al. 2016.
+We reported the occurrence of X. campestris pv. raphani on wallflower in the UK for the first time (Stead et al. 2016.
 New Disease Reports, 34, 14).
 We are studying the diversity of X. campestris pv. raphani obtained from different hosts including brassicas, radish, ornamental crucifers and tomato.